 WTO Resources

 Community Alliance for Global Justice was founded by some of the organizers of the 1999 protests against the World Trade Organization (WTO).
 We offer these resources in hopes that people will be inspired by what this people’s movement accomplished, and carry on the spirit of resistance to build today’s social movements for global justice.
+Please contact us if you have additions!

 Websites

-Co-intelligence thoughts on Seattle WTO demonstrations A selection of analyses gathered by the Co-Intelligence Institute, Eugene, Oregon
+Co-intelligence thoughts on Seattle WTO demonstrations A selection of analyses gathered by the Co-Intelligence Institute, Eugene, Oregon.

 Books